stenbror/PythonCoreConcept/README.md

 See UnitTest for documentation about setup of parsing of file.

-We now have over 390 UnitTests written and passed.
+We now have over 438 UnitTests written and passed.
 There are more on the way before i have confidence in the parser doing its job corectly.

+Suite parsing seems to work now.
+It will work on unlimited levels of indent.
+Memory will limit it eventually, but it supports more than 100 levels that standard Python is limited to.
+For portability, do not exceed 100.

+Missing now is TypeComment UnitTests and som Trivia handling in Tokenizer.
+Close to first package release for parser.